Trump berated and baffled European allies. They aren’t sad to see him go.

 Once, Ruge said, he was at the White House discussing Iran policy when there was a “substantial” announcement from the president on the Iran nuclear deal that people working on the file weren’t aware of.
 “At the end of the day, on a whole range of issues, you could not be sure of U.S. policy until you had heard it from the president himself,” he said.
 “That was different.”

-Biden’s “first-day” promises alone could fill a European wishlist.
+Biden’s “first-day” promises alone could fill a European wish list.
 He has said he will immediately rejoin the World Health Organization by executive order.
 Same for the Paris climate accord, only he says he wants to make it tougher.

 “Day 1, if I win, I’m going to be on the phone with our NATO allies saying we’re back,” he told Phoenix TV station KPNX in July.
 “We’re back and you can count on us again.”